auidah/token-bucket/README.md

 change the volume of tokens in the bucket.
 Also, this implementation will never give more tokens than are available in the bucket.

-While this project was conceived for the purposes below, it could be adapter to any scenario in which such facilities are useful.
+While this project was conceived for the purposes below, it could be adapted to any scenario in which such facilities are useful.

 ## Purpose